 The GDPR brings with it obligations to report breaches to both the ICO and to the affected data subjects – you will need to have procedures in place to comply with that.

-The important thing is to document all the steps you take.
 The GDPR places a great emphasis on accountability and compliance.
 It is important not only to comply but to show that you are complying.